OchaUni-Physical-Activity-Measurement/ActiWearCheck/README.md

 synch_check: boolean (default = False)
-an option to evaluate the validity of data based on the interval between two synchronization dates. the interval criteria depends on the device specifications (alta, alta hr and inspire 2 are currently supported for this option).
+an option to evaluate the validity of data based on the interval between two synchronization dates. the interval criteria depends on the device specifications (currently supported for the following devices: alta, alta hr and inspire 2).

 waking: boolean (default = False) if True, conduct the valid wear evaluation between 5:00 and 22:59 only.